Drirth/YouChat/README.md

   </a>
 </p>

-> A scraper for retrieving data from the YouChat API
+> A simple scraper for retrieving data from the YouChat API

 ### 🏠 [Homepage](https://github.com/Drirth/YouChat#readme)